AndreiPiatrou/exercises/node/tasks.md

 ## Tasks
-- consume the data as a method execution result)
+- extract array named `data` into separate module and consume it as a `Promise`/`async/await` result
 - filter admin users and print them out
 - group users by role attribute and print them out
-- implement a generic method for properties attaching and attach `{ isYoungest: true }` to the youngest user
-- write tests on all the functions
+- aggregate users array to have an extra `isYoungest` attribute, but do not affect source objects
 - use `Promise` or `async/await`

-# run node
+## Run node
 ```bash
 npm start
 ```

-# run tests
+## Run tests
  ```bash
  npm test
  ```